-- These waves have a tendency to vibrate parallel to the direction of wave propagation.
+- These waves tend to vibrate parallel to the direction of wave propagation.
 This causes density differences in the material through which they travel.

-- These waves are responsible for elongating and squeezing of material.
+- These waves are responsible for elongating and squeezing material.

-- S- Waves arrive after some time after the happening of Earthquake and they are called secondary waves.
+- S- Waves arrive sometime after the happening of the Earthquake and they are called secondary waves.

 - A significant characteristic of these S-waves is that they travel only through a solid medium.

-- The direction of vibration of these S – wave is perpendicular to the direction of wave propagation, thereby creating crests and troughs in the material of their transmission.
+- The direction of vibration of this S-wave is perpendicular to the direction of wave propagation, thereby creating crests and troughs in the material of their transmission.